-Once the athlete is comfortable and proficient making J-turns on toesides and heelsides, he or she is ready to learn how to link these turns together.
+Once the athlete is comfortable and proficient making J-turns on toesides and heelsides, they are ready to learn how to link these turns together.
 The athlete has already learned all of the skills needed to make turns.
-In this process, the athlete is learning to combine the skills he or she already has in order to make continuous toside and heelside turns down the hill.
-The athlete should begin by making a J-turn from a traverse.
-As the athlete finishes the turn and begins to slow to a stop, he or she should rise by straightening the legs and shift some weight to the front foot whilereducing the pressure on the edge.
-At this point the snowboard will point down the fall line and increase speed.
-The coach should be aware that as the board picks up speed, the athlete may have a tendency to lean back or to get frightened, so be sure to do this in an area where the athlete will not pick up excessive speed.
-The coach should be downhill and close enough to the athlete during this skill to provide support as necessary.
-When the snowboard is traveling down the fall line, the athlete should then gently pressure the edge on the opposite side of the board from the turn just completed, i.e., if the first turn was toeside, the athlete should gently pressure the heelside edge for the second turn.
-It is best to link one set of turns (one in each direction) together and then come to a stop.
-This will allow the athlete to practice the skill without building up excessive speed.
-As the athlete becomes more proficient, he or she can be allowed to link several sets of turns together.
-To practice speed control, have the athlete make large turns that cross the entire run, placing the snowboard across the fall line for a long period of time.
-Making larger turns will help the athlete to slow down and be more able to control the speed.
+In this process, the athlete is learning to combine the skills they already have in order to make continuous toeside and heelside turns down the hill.

+- The athlete should begin by making a J-turn from a traverse. - As the athlete finishes the turn and begins to slow to a stop, they should rise by straightening the legs and shift some weight to the front foot while reducing the pressure on the edge. - At this point the snowboard will point down the fall line and increase speed. - The coach should be aware that as the board picks up speed, the athlete may have a tendency to lean back or to get frightened, so be sure to do this in an area where the athlete will not pick up excessive speed. - The coach should be downhill and close enough to the athlete during this skill to provide support as necessary. - When the snowboard is traveling down the fall line, the athlete should then gently pressure the edge on the opposite side of the board from the turn just completed, i.e., if the first turn was toeside, the athlete should gently pressure the heelside edge for the second turn. - It is best to link one set of turns (one in each direction) together and then come to a stop.
+This will allow the athlete to practice the skill without building up excessive speed. - As the athlete becomes more proficient, they can link several sets of turns together. - To practice speed control, have the athlete make large turns that cross the entire run, placing the snowboard across the fall line for a long period of time. - Making larger turns will help the athlete to slow down and be more able to control the speed.